richajain7/richajain7.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

+**Public Health and Mathematics Student at the University of Massachusetts Amherst**

 My name is Inigo Montoya.
 I have the following qualities: